 An Appropriate Committee Structure

 The Pay Body will delegate to a committee of governors (hereafter referred to as the "Review Committee") decisions arising out of this policy and/or the Appraisal Policy.
-The number of governors on the committee shall normally be five, of which at least three governors shall sit in rotation.
+The number of governors on the committee shall normally be three.
 No member of the Review Appeals Committee, referred to below, will be a member of the Review Committee.
 No governor who is employed by the Pay Body may be a member of the Review Committee or the Review Appeals Committee.

 The Pay Body will delegate to a committee of governors (hereafter referred to as the “Review Appeal Committee”) any appeals by individual employees against decisions of the Review Committee in 2.4 arising out of this policy or the Appraisal Policy.
-The number of governors on the committee shall normally be five, of which at least three governors shall sit in rotation.
+The number of governors on the committee shall normally be three.
 Any appeal will be dealt with before a final decision is reported to the Pay Body.

 The Pay Body will delegate to a committee of governors (hereafter referred to as the “Review Appeal Committee”) any appeals by individual employees against decisions of the Review Committee in 2.4 arising out of this policy or the Appraisal Policy.
 The number of governors on the committee shall normally be five, of which at least three governors shall sit in rotation.
 Any appeal will be dealt with before a final decision is reported to the Pay Body.